Tax Strategy: Almac Approach Tablet Image Tax Strategy: Almac Approach Mobile Image

 Relationship with HMRC

-Almac Group is committed to acting with integrity at all times and engages with HMRC openly and constructively.
-We feel this is the best way to ensure that we pay the appropriate amount of tax on time and to maintain a good working relationship.
-Where appropriate we endeavor to engage with HMRC as soon as possible in any areas of material uncertainty, so as to minimise our tax risk and to provide greater certainty for both parties in advance of formal tax filings.
+Almac Group is committed to acting with transparency and integrity, and engages with HMRC openly, collaboratively, and constructively.
+We feel this is the best way to ensure that we pay the appropriate amount of tax on time and to maintain a good working relationship with HMRC.
+Where necessary, we will seek formal or informal clearance from HMRC on uncertain tax positions insofar as they relate to our tax affairs.
+We endeavour to engage with HMRC as soon as possible in any areas of material uncertainty, to minimise our tax risk and to provide greater certainty for both parties in advance of formal tax filings.

 This website uses cookies.
 By continuing to browse the site, you are agreeing to our use of cookies